 Locking Washers

-Locking washers are a popular anti-loosening mechanism that creates tension between the screw head and the mating surface.
+Locking washers are a popular anti‑loosening mechanism that creates tension between the screw head and the mating surface.
 This tension provides a locking effect that prevents the screw from loosening over time.
-There are several types of locking washers, including:
+Common types are:

 Thread Locking Compounds

-Thread locking compounds are adhesives that are applied to the screw threads before installation.
-These compounds create a bond between the screw threads and the mating surface, preventing loosening over time.
+Thread locking compounds are adhesives applied to the screw threads before installation.
+They create a bond between the threads and the mating surface, preventing loosening over time.
+Two main categories exist:

 Reading more: